<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Education Savings Account (ESA) - IRS Limitations

-There are limits to who may contribute to a Coverdell ESA.
+Not everyone may contribute to a Coverdell ESA.
 Your eligibility is based on your modified adjusted gross income (MAGI) and tax filing status.

 Single filers can contribute to a Coverdell account if their MAGI for the year is less than $110,000.
 For married couples filing a joint return, the MAGI threshold is $220,000.
 A trust or corporation can also make contributions to a Coverdell account on behalf of an eligible student.
 The income limits don’t apply to organizations making ESA contributions.